Nanored4498/QuadCpp/Readme.md

 ```bash
 ./quad ../meshes/duck.obj
 ```
-In the window, you are able to zoom in and zoom out using the mouse wheel, but you can't translate directly the camera yet.
-You need to zoom out then zoom in, in order to translate the camera.
+In the window, you are able to zoom in and zoom out using the mouse wheel, or to move using the mouse left button.